firoorg/insight-ui-zcoin/README.md

-# Insight UI Zcoin
+# Insight UI Firo

-A Zcoin blockchain explorer web application service for [Bitcore Node Zcoin](https://github.com/zcoinofficial/bitcore-node-zcoin) using [Insight API Zcoin](https://github.com/zcoinofficial/insight-api-zcoin).
+A Firo blockchain explorer web application service for [Bitcore Node Firo](https://github.com/zcoinofficial/bitcore-node-zcoin) using [Insight API Firo](https://github.com/zcoinofficial/insight-api-zcoin).

 ## Getting Started

-Please refer to [Bitcore Node Zcoin](https://github.com/zcoinofficial/bitcore-node-zcoin) for a quick start quide.
+Please refer to [Bitcore Node Firo](https://github.com/zcoinofficial/bitcore-node-zcoin) for a quick start quide.

 To manually install all of the necessary components, you can run these commands: